Getting and Using iServe

 Graphical User Interface

-iServe includes a GWT Web-based user interface giving access to the content of the service registry and allowing users to submit new services, search for them, add ratings and comments, etc.
+iServe includes a Web-based user interface giving access to the content of the service registry and allowing users to browse and search for services, providers, etc.

-You can access both repositories at the following URLs:
+You can access the GUI for both repositories at the following URLs:

 Service Languages and Ontologies Supported

 Support to different formalisms is provided through an extensible set of import plugins which transform these into the core conceptual model used by iServe.
 In particular iServe currently supports:

 Discovery Algorithms Implemented

 iServe provides an extensible plugin-based discovery engine which allows one to introduce new algorithms easily and combine them with existing ones on the fly.
 Discovery results are exposed using diverse serialisation formats (e.g., ATOM, JSON) and can be combined through simple set operations like Union, Intersection, and Substraction.